margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing #
 ## Journey Writing ##
+## List 25 things you will never do. ##
+(1) I will never carry a gun.
+(2) I will never shoot a gun.
+(3) I will never engage in a sexual relationship before marriage.
+(4) I will never intrude on someone's home in another state.
+(5) I will never aim to be a celebrity.
+(6) I will never attempt to commit suicide again.
+(7) I will never sell anything to my uncles.
+(8) I will never criticize an interracial marriage.
+(9) I will never do a PhD...I don't think I will...but never say never...because I might actually do it...
+I can't think of 25, so this is the list of 9.

 ## I don't care to be on the cover of a magazine.
 I don't enjoy taking a lot of selfies.
 I have no desire to be on the cover or front-and-center.
 I love working with a team and collaborating on projects.
 If I were on the cover of a magazine, I'd love to be with a team addressing a challenge collectively. ##

 ## Complete this thought: 'Today I hope...' ##